L3ad Solutions

 At Intel and Sumitomo, I optimized processes.
 I knew how to reduce waste, standardize workflows, and measure output.

-But I had to learn that operations discipline without product-market fit is like optimizing a factory that's making the wrong thing. com) taught me that the order matters: find what works, then systematize it.
+But I had to learn that operations discipline without product-market fit is like optimizing a factory making the wrong thing.
+Lean startup principles taught me the order matters: find what works, then systematize it.

 Takeaway

-Worth trying: Document one repeatable process in your business this week (client onboarding, proposal writing, invoicing—anything).
+Document one repeatable process in your business this week, onboarding, proposals, invoicing, anything.
 Don't optimize it yet.
-Just see if it actually exists or if you're doing it differently each time.
-That gap is where most founders lose momentum.
+Just see whether it actually exists or whether you're doing it differently each time.
+That gap is where most founders quietly lose momentum.

 operations background to business owner transition